jitsi/jitsi-auth-portal/README.md

 number of providers and generates a short-lived, signed, JWT (jot) token to assert the users identity to Jitsi Meet.

+The package contains a number of handlers which can be used to build your own compatible login service.
+There is also an example service in the `cmd/jwtsi` directory which provides a nice frontend (which can be loaded in an iframe) that supports several providers, and the various required login endpoints.

-To get started, install `jwtsi` and run it:
+To get started, install the `jwtsi` command and run it:

 ```go
 go get github.com/jitsi/jwtsi